haxtheweb/create/README.md

 # HAX The CLI
-Rapidly install and build projects that are HAX ready using HAX the CLI.
+Rapidly build web components for the Web that work with HAX.
 HAX The Web's CLI tools empower you to rapidly..
-- start making elements that are designed to work with HAX, yet work and can be published stand alone
+- start making Lit based web components using the HAX design system and tools

 ## Future state
+- Create new HAX sites and administer them from the CLI
-- start making new themes for HAXcms
+- Create new themes for HAXcms
-- making new HAX Sites the same way you could with a full instance yet from command line

 # Usage